Julie’s Cosmopolitan Cocktail

 Randy's Eat Shop

 I like a combination of textures in my food.
-Toast whose crust is crisp and crunchy while the center is soft and chewy (smothered in butter, of course).
+Toast whose crust is crisp and crunchy while the center is soft and chewy (smothered with butter, of course).
 And that’s why I love Randy’s Eat Shop recipe for Peanut Brittle Crunch Ice Cream.
 The “ice cream” part is exceptionally smooth and silky.
 The “peanut brittle”, broken into small pieces, offers a nice crunchy element — peanuts, the brittle, oh my!
 On top of that, this recipe is just so easy to make.
 In a half hour you can have it all mixed up and in the freezer firming up for you.
 Make it in the morning and you’ll have something to be excited about all day.
 But be forewarned: I take no responsibility if, on arriving home, you sit down with a container of Peanut Brittle Crunch Ice Cream and a spoon and much sooner than you think the container is empty.
 It’s just that good.

 Do this: